anands-repo/hello/README.md

 # Information regarding HELLO's methodology

-The methodologies used in HELLO are described in our publication at BMC Bioinformatics: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04311-4
+The methodologies used in HELLO* are described in our publication at BMC Bioinformatics: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04311-4

-Older methodologies used in a prior version of HELLO, with only support for hybrid variant calling, are described at https://www.biorxiv.org/content/10.1101/2020.03.23.004473v1.

-HELLO currently does not follow methodologies described in the bioRxiv article, but the methodologies described in the paper published at BMC Bioinformatics, which are significantly different from the bioRxiv version.

 # Changes in this branch
 - New docker image that is singularity friendly (directly convert to singularity without having to hack the image)